Record-breaking snowfall buries Toronto in white | CBC News

 By mid-afternoon, 15 centimetres of snow had already fallen on the city, smashing the previous snowfall record for this day, which was set in 2013.

-Environment Canada says the snow will keep coming through the afternoon, with some parts of the city expected to be buried under 20 centimetres by evening.
+Environment Canada is predicting that the heavy snow of the afternoon will taper off to periods of light snow this evening before stopping altogether — though some parts of the city could see up to 20 centimetres by the time night falls.

-A snowfall warning remains in place in the city, with Environment Canada cautioning about a slow and dangerous commute.
+The snowfall warning in Toronto has ended, with the last of the snow expected to taper off by about 8 p.m.

+The winter storm came as a low pressure system from the U.S. Midwest makes its way north, bringing with it freezing temperatures.
+Toronto's top medical official issued an extreme cold warning early Wednesday, asking residents to be mindful of the risk of frostbite as wind chill values approach –17.

 Here is a sneak peak of what commuters might encounter this afternoon.
 Visibility may also be reduced, be prepare for changing conditions.
 For more Forecasted Driving conditions please visit <a href="https://t.co/HxJv9vA5to">https://t.co/HxJv9vA5to</a> <a href="https://t.co/7Mz4D3qnSB">pic.twitter.com/7Mz4D3qnSB</a>—@511Ontario